What Is Career Counselling?

 A Career Coach works with individuals, regardless of their professional role or business.
 They help them achieve their professional goals, remove roadblocks along the path, and support them in achieving whatever they wish to.
 A Career Coach also provides support to the individual to figure out how to resolve conflicts at workplace, performance issues, navigate promotion pathways, having difficult conversations, negotiating a salary rise, giving and receiving feedback, manage their time effectively and help them have a work-life balance.

 Any professional issue is in the purview of a career coaching session, and the session is held with the client at the center.
+An individual can hire a career coach irrespective of their professional experience, background and industry.

 An Executive Coach primarily works with people in the C-suite or management positions with high stakes in delivery, accountability, and responsibility.
 The focus of the coaching sessions is navigating tricky decision-making, handling stakeholders, fine-tuning personal leadership style, giving and receiving feedback, handling difficult conversations like firing people, giving performance feedback, and managing the consequences of accountability.